cp3402-students/cp3402-2021-site-cp3402-2021-team14/site.md

 	a.
 Concert advertising post containing an image.
 	b.
 Concert advertising post without an image.
 2. Categories for posts include:
 	a.
-Concert advertising post
+Concert advertising post.
 	b.
-Festival advertising post
+Festival advertising post.
 	c.
-Band/s involved in the event
+Band/s involved in the event.

+#### 5. Altering the Custom Sidebar

+The custom sidebar on the program page is designed to sit to the side of the page and feature buttons.
+It currently features a menu widget displaying a secondary navigation element.

+To change the buttons:
+1. In the WordPress Admin Panel, go to Appearance > Menus.
+2. Select the "Program Sidebar" menu from the drop down list.
+3. Any site pages on this list will appear in the sidebar and in the order provided in this menu.

+As this is a standard WordPress Widget sidebar, other widgets can also be added:
+1. Ensure you are logged into the Admin panel, and navigate to the Program page to customise it.
+2. Open Widgets > Program Sidebar and add any additional widgets.
+   a.
+Note that on smaller windows this sidebar will appear at the top of the page, so it's best not to make it too long.

 ---

-#### 5. Adding a new band to the Bands Landing page
+#### 6. Adding a new band to the Bands Landing page

 All the bands can be found on the Bands page that is designed to display the bands participating in the Jazz Club.